 With regard to the term "Development", highlighted in the purple group, the words "social", "human" and "generate" stand out, terms linked to the group of the term "PNAE", which allows us to infer that the PNAE has contributed significantly in several dimensions of development, including human, social, economic, local and regional.
 As for Human Development, it was evidenced that the PNAE contributes by providing nutritious meals for students, helping to improve the health and well-being of children and adolescents, positively impacting cognitive development, academic performance and school attendance.
 In Social Development, the program promotes social inclusion by ensuring that all students have access to adequate meals, regardless of their economic situation, in addition to the inclusion of food from family farming, thus contributing to the reduction of social inequalities.
 In Economic Development, the PNAE contributes when it involves the purchase of food from local family farmers, boosting the rural economy and strengthening family farming, by creating employment and income opportunities in rural areas.
-In addition, Local and Regional Development occurs by purchasing food from family farmers; that is, the PNAE helps to strengthen local and regional economies, reducing dependence on food imports and benefiting rural communities, in addition to contributing to improving the quality of school meals, promoting food and nutritional security for students in public schools in Brazil.
+In addition, Local and Regional Development occurs by buying food from family farmers; that is, the PNAE helps to strengthen local and regional economies, reducing dependence on food imports and benefiting rural communities, in addition to contributing to improving the quality of school meals, promoting food and nutritional security for students in public schools in Brazil.

-In the perception of family farmers, the PNAE has contributed significantly to their development, that of the students and of the municipality itself, because, by providing their food products to the schools, there is income generation, stability for their families and the recognition of their work.
+In the perception of family farmers, the PNAE has contributed significantly to their development, the students and the municipality itself, because, by supplying their food products to schools, income generation, stability for their families and recognition of their work occurs.
 These points were reported by family farmers, when they said:

-I see that there is appreciation for my product, we have money coming in, so the quality of life has improved, I feel empowered, this feeling that you are growing in life.
+I see that there is appreciation of my product, we have money coming in, so the quality of life has improved, I feel empowered, this feeling of you growing in life.
 (AF-05)

 I believe that the PNAE promotes the human and social development of the agriculture sector and the region, yes.
-It encourages the family farmer to plant more, to work, to produce more, [...] it encourages the family farmer to stay in the countryside.
-It is an alternative for the family farmer to produce and have a place to sell.
-It has a market for the family farmer.
+It encourages the family farmer to plant more, to work, to produce more, [...] it encourages the family farmer to stay in the fields.
+It is an alternative for family farmers to produce and have a place to sell.
+There is a market for the family farmer.
 (AF-05)

-I see that the PNAE is an appreciation of my work, I am happy to see the students eat a type of vegetable that came from my work, then these boys become strong, and grow healthy.
+I see that the PNAE is valuing my work, I am happy to see the students eat a type of vegetable that came from my work, then these boys get strong, and it grows healthy.
 (AF-14)

-The program is very good, it helps the school with fresh food for the students, it generates savings for the municipality, it generates income, for the family farmer a better quality of life for the family, we start to sell and have a greater guarantee of income.
+The program is very good, it helps the school with fresh food for the students, it generates savings for the municipality, generates income, for the family farmer a better quality of life for the family, we start to sell and have a greater guarantee of income.
 (AF-48)

-The testimonies of family farmers indicate a very positive view of the PNAE, which is related to the following points: recognition and trust in the program; encouragement of family farming; valuing work, economic benefits, and personal and social development.
+The testimonies of family farmers indicate a very positive view of the PNAE, which is related to the following points: recognition and confidence in the program; encouragement of family farming; valuing work, economic benefits and personal and social development.
 In other words, the PNAE not only provides fresh food for schools, but also generates savings for municipalities and income for family farmers, being seen as an initiative that promotes personal and social development, both in the agricultural sector and in the region in general, generating income, improving the quality of life of rural families and strengthening the local economy.